KomunikacjaTechnicznaVistula/morris-mini/docs/SVG-test.md

 *And here is yet another one, but it is still rendered as an image:*
 ![SVG in question](/assets/images/image_with_links.svg)

-*And here is yet another one, this time entered as code:*
+*And here is yet another one, this time entered as a Jekyll include_relative:*
 {% include_relative /assets/images/image_with_links.svg %}